 Our top pick for

-Knoll, Inc is a business equipment & supplies business based in the US.
+Knoll Inc is a commercial services & supplies business based in the US.
 Knoll shares (KNL) are listed on the NYSE and all prices are listed in US Dollars.
-Knoll employs 3,734 staff and has a trailing 12-month revenue of around USD$1.3 billion.
+Knoll employs 3,082 staff and has a trailing 12-month revenue of around 0.00.

 The value of any investment can go up or down depending on news, trends and market conditions.
 We are not investment advisers, so do your own due diligence to understand the risks before you invest.